 Relocating with pets?
 Here’s 9 things you need to know

-Moving internationally means pulling off dozens of complicated and important manoeuvrers in order – and when you’re relocating with your pet it throws a whole new set of considerations into the mix.
+Moving internationally means pulling off dozens of complicated and important manoeuvrers in order, and when you’re relocating with your pets it adds a new set of concerns.

 More than half of the world’s population now owns a pet, with the rise in adoptions we saw during COVID-19 carrying forward into the post-pandemic world.
 As the joke goes, pets are the new children, and plants are the new pets.